Bulgaria–Georgia relations

 Bulgaria-Georgian relations are foreign relations between Bulgaria and Georgia.
 Bulgaria recognized the independence of Georgia on January 15, 1992.
 Diplomatic relations between both countries were established on June 5, 1992.
 Bulgaria has an embassy in Tbilisi and Georgia has an embassy in Sofia.
-Both countries are full members of the Organization of the Black Sea Economic Cooperation.
+Both countries are full members of the BSCE and COE.

-Embassies

-The Embassy of Bulgaria is located in Tbilisi, Georgia.
-The Embassy of Georgia is located in Sofia, Bulgaria.
+Bulgaria is a member of the EU, which Georgia applied for in 2022.